-For students and non-students who just got a debit card or just curious to know more about the card, the purpose of this page is to give comprehensive information about the parts of a debit card.
+For students and non-students who just got a debit card or are just curious to know more about the card, the purpose of this page is to give comprehensive information about the parts of a debit card.
 Thanks to Debit Card, we can move around without the need to carry physical cash.
-We can make payment for goods and services at our own convenience.
+We can make payments for goods and services at our own convenience.

-You can use your debit card to pay for good and services that accept cashless transactions.
+You can use your debit card to pay for goods and services that accept cashless transactions.
 You just swipe the card and enter your PIN number on a keypad.
 You can use your debit card at an automated teller machine (ATM) and Point of Sale (POS) and online payment gateways.
 Debit cards take money out of your linked bank account immediately…

 To explain the parts of a debit card on this post, I am going to use a real card but some details on the card have been covered for security purpose.